 Figure 2.
-Discrimination of S. japonicum-infected and non-infected individuals by of parasite-derived miRNAs. (a) The serum levels of the six candidate miRNAs in the KK (+) and control subjects.
+Discrimination of S. japonicum-infected and non-infected individuals by detection of parasite-derived miRNAs in serum. (a) The serum levels of the six candidate miRNAs in the KK (+) and control subjects.
 Boxes represent the interquartile range of the data with lines across the boxes indicate the median values.
 The hash marks below and above the boxes indicate the 10th and 90th percentiles for each group, respectively. (b) ROC curve analysis for the six candidate miRNAs was performed to evaluate the capabilities in differentiating the KK (+) and control participants.

-ROC curve analysis was performed to evaluate the ability of combined miRNAs to distinguish the KK (+) from the control participants (Table 2).
+ROC curve analysis was performed to evaluate the ability of combinations of the miRNAs to distinguish the KK (+) from the control participants (Table 2).
 Using the combined data for six miRNAs, the combination of sja-miR-2b-5p and sja-miR-2c-5p was best able to differentiate between the two groups with an AUC value of 0.6906 (95% CI 0.5645-0.8166; p = 0.0069; sensitivity 77.4%, specificity 60.0%;), followed by the combination of sja-miR-125a, sja-miR-2b-5p and sja-miR-2c-5p (AUC 0.6792; 95% CI 0.5541-0.8044; p = 0.0110; sensitivity 55.8%, specificity 80.0%).

 Table 2.
-Discrimination of S. japonicum infection using serum levels of combined miRNAs.
+Discrimination of S. japonicum infected individuals from controls using serum levels of combined miRNAs